a-chris/brian-rss/README.md

 ## 📝 License

-MIT Licensed - Feel free to use and modify!
+GNU GPLv3 Licensed - Feel free to use and modify!

----

-Made with ❤️ for book lovers and continuous learners